Play it and move on

 On the downside, Goyne Park is set out on less land than most 18-hole disc golf courses.
 While the space would be perfect for maybe 12 longer, more varied holes, putting 18 holes in this park is a little bit of a squeeze.
 Many fairways play very close to or really effectively overlap each other.
 So you may have to stand back and wait for the group on hole #18 to finish before you can start playing #17, for instance, because otherwise you're kind of throwing right at each other.
 In addition, all but maybe one hole on the course are pretty standard par 3 in terms of length, though blue tees on most every hole can be used to stretch the course out a bit.

 The positive trade-off for this squeezed together layout is improved variety.
 In addition to the well considered basket placements mentioned above, Goyne Park does demand a variety of tee shots; left hook, right fades, big chucks, a couple of interesting touch shots out of trees or around thick trees and thorns, and one true and challenging water hole (if you're playing from the blue tees).
 Variety is the spice of a good course, in my book.

-Goyne Park currently has boxed-in tee areas, but footing can still be a challenge due to wear.
-The course does have nice signs at each hole and thus shouldn't be too hard to follow for first-timers.
+Goyne Park does feature nice concrete pads for the yellow tees.
+The course also has nice signs at each hole and thus shouldn't be too hard to follow for first-timers.
 And while the course has no big hills, you'll still need your full bag and an array of skills to stay out of trouble and throw a good round at Goyne Park.